Last Updated on

 Your proposed offer should be higher than the reasonable collection potential.
 If you can’t pay the proposed amount in a lump sum, you can break it into installments.
 If you choose a payment period of over 5 months, the IRS will instead use 2 years of your disposable income to calculate the reasonable collection potential, which doubles the amount you have to offer.

-Consider consulting a tax relief professional who can help you run the calculations and assist you with your Offer in Compromise application.
+Consider consulting a back tax assistance professional who can help you run the calculations and assist you with your Offer in Compromise application.

 Not everyone qualifies for an Offer in Compromise, but there are three conditions that make your application more likely to be accepted: